plainerman/Variational-Doob/README.md

 ## Setup

 You can use the `environment.yml` file to setup this project.
 However, it only works on CPU.
 ```bash
 conda env create -f environment.yml
 ```

+We also provide a requirements.txt, however, it is not guaranteed to work.

 ## Getting started